hapax/hapax.github.io/assets/feynman.md

 	</figure>

-In this tutorial, we are going to peek inside the hat, and learn some of the "black magic calculus" needed to create a rabbit.
+In this tutorial, we are going to peek inside the hat, and learn some "black magic calculus" called *Feynman diagrams* which explain how Nature makes the rabbit.
-Once we understand the magic, we can use the rabbits we pull out of the hat to learn about the universe!
+And once we understand the magic, we can study the rabbits to learn about the universe!

 ### 1.1.
 Energy and mass <a id="sec-1-1" name="sec-1-1"></a>